NorbertRuff/trashBot/README.md

 ## <div style="color:#f59800" align="center">---|💺Usage/Examples|---</div>

-Mention trashBot in a message and I can do the following:
+Mention trashBot in a message and he can do the following:

 - @TrashBot
   'help' ->